Add art and soul to your home

 Before you buy: Most galleries welcome repeat visits to see a painting before purchasing, so do not be pressured into buying something immediately.

-Get the June and latest issue of Home & Decor now at all newsstands or download the digital edition of Home & Decor from the App Store, Magzter or Google Play.
-Also, see more inspiring homes at Home & Decor's website.
+• Get the June and latest issue (left) of Home & Decor now at all newsstands or download the digital edition of Home & Decor from the App Store, Magzter or Google Play.
+Also, see more inspiring homes at homeanddecor.com.sg